aramis-lab/clinicadl/docs/Train/Introduction.md

     If you want to use custom architecture, be sure to respect the output size needed for the learnt task.

 - **Tensor extraction**
-    - `--use_extracted_features` (bool) is an option to extract tensors on the fly during training if you cannot save them in your CAPS directory.
+    - `--use_extracted_features` (bool) is an option to extract tensors on-the-fly during training.
+This option is useful if you want to avoid saving tensor files in your CAPS directory.
 In this case the argument `PREPROCESSING_JSON` contains the wanted parameters for extraction.
 - **Computational resources**
     - `--gpu/--no-gpu` (bool) Use GPU acceleration.
 Default behavior is to try to use a GPU and to raise an error if it is not found.
 Please specify `--no-gpu` to use CPU instead.
     - `--nproc` (int) is the number of workers used by the DataLoader.
 Default value: `2`.